Roibeard-Ruadhan/Hangman/README.md

 ### User Stories
 - As a User I want to be able to see the hangman at after each guess
 - As a User I want to be able to see which letters I have already guessed so I can choose a new one
-- As a User I want to know exactly how much guesses I have left
+- As a User I want to know exactly how many guesses I have left
-- As a User I want to have a user friendly experience, when I win my name is called out in celebration
+- As a User I want to have a user-friendly experience, when I win my name is called out in celebration
 - As a User I want to test myself against a variety of random difficult words & get the answer in as few guesses as possible
 - As a User I want the ability to know when input is required
 - As a User I want to receive an error when I enter the wrong input